bmc/spark-hive-udf/README.md

 You can't call it as a function from the DataFrame API.

 **NOTE** It is also possible to do something similar, using native Spark UDFs.
-See <https://stackoverflow.com/questions/33233737/spark-how-to-map-python-with-scala-or-java-user-defined-functions> for a discussion.
+See <https://stackoverflow.com/questions/33233737/spark-how-to-map-python-with-scala-or-java-user-defined-functions> and <https://stackoverflow.com/questions/41780141/how-to-use-scala-udf-in-pyspark> for some useful discussions.

 ## Building